tfelbr/FMBP/README.md

 - (For UVL language support) VSCode + UVL extension

 **General Setup:**
 1. All examples use the UVL LSP with BP extensions.
-To obtain the binary, clone this repository:
+To obtain the binary, clone the following repository: https://github.com/tfelbr/uvl-bp-lsp

-    ```
-    https://github.com/tfelbr/uvl-bp-lsp
-    ```
-   In the repository, follow the instructions to set up the VSCode IDE and to build the binary.
+    In the repository, follow the instructions to build the binary and optionally set up the VSCode IDE.
+    > [!IMPORTANT] Make sure to install Z3 as outlined in the repositroy above.
+This is used to solve new configurations and is crucial for the examples.
 2. Inside the ``examples`` directory, create a file named ``config.json`` with the following content:
     ```json
     {"uvls_path": "/path/to/uvl-bp-lsp/target/release/uvls"}